Direct Store Delivery (DSD) is gaining popularity among many retailers.

 - How to comply with your DSD state regulations

-Route4Me’s delivery scheduling software can import thousands of store addresses.
+Route4Me’s last-mile optimization solution can import thousands of store addresses.
 In addition, it will automatically output the optimal number of best-sequenced routes for all the available drivers.

 Above all, Route4Me’s vehicle routing software comes with a territory-based route planning feature.
 It helps you split large numbers of addresses into optimal geographical territories.
 And you can plan optimized routes with different business rules within each store territory.